 It might be an hour-and-a-half drive plus a three-hour return walk along a rocky trail to the Lower Portals, but trust us, these crystal clear rock pools are worth it.
 Framed on either side by granite boulders, there always seems to be enough cool water for a splash here, which is lucky, because you’ll need it after the hike in.
 Not just a stellar spot for a dip, you can also camp nearby, though you will need to score a permit in advance.

-Enoggera Dam, in the middle of The Gap’s D’Aguilar National Park, is surrounded by lush green forest, allowing you to think you’re escaping to nature while only having to travel 30-ish kilometres north of Brisbane.
+Enoggera Dam, in the middle of The Gap’s D’Aguilar National Park, is surrounded by lush green forest, allowing you to think you’re escaping to nature while only having to travel 30-ish minutes west of Brisbane.
 This reservoir is heritage-listed, its construction dating way back to the 19th century, and remains one of Walkabout Creek’s leading attractions for a very good reason.
 If you’ve managed to pick up a comical floaty you’re dying to try out, this is the perfect spot, with the influx of people on summer weekends transforming this spot into a swimming paradise.

 Blowing that other Cedar Creek out of the water, the Cedar Creek in Samford is home to many a tranquil rock pool worth donning your swimmers for.
 Nestled in the shadow of Mt Glorious, the Cedar Creek rock pools boast emerald green water, a Tarzan-esque vine made for living out your jungle swinging dreams, and ample space for floating all your stresses away.
 To get there, drive along Mt Samson Road, turn left onto Cedar Creek Road and take your pick of a number of rock pools at Andy Williams Park.
 Alternatively, if swimming in peace is more your style, follow the creek until you find your own private spot.

 Bunya Crossing Reserve